jun-zeng/Audit-log-analysis/README.md

 ## Survey
 - Threat Detection and Investigation with System-level Provenance Graphs: A Survey.
 Zhenyuan, et al. Computer & Security'2021 [paper](https://li-zhenyuan.github.io/files/PG_survey.pdf)
 - SoK: History is a Vast Early Warning System: Auditing the Provenance of System Intrusions, Muhammad Adil Inam, et al. SP'2023 [paper](https://adambates.org/documents/Inam_Oakland23.pdf)
+- Are we there yet?
+An Industrial Viewpoint on Provenance-based Endpoint Detection and Response Tools.
+Feng Dong, et al. CCS'2023 [paper](https://arxiv.org/pdf/2307.08349.pdf)

 ## Definition
 Every event in audit logs represents an OS-level system activity such as process creation, file access, and network connection.
 Here, we use read and execve activities as examples to illustrate log events.